MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

   category witness substantial salary increases ranging from \\93k (entry-level) to \\207k (executive).

-- From the 10 job categories, most well-paid data-related jobs are ‘*Machine Learning and AI*’, ‘*Data Science and Research*’, ‘*Data Engineering*’, and ‘*Leadership and Management*’.
+- From the 10 job categories, the most well-paid data-related jobs are ‘*Machine Learning and AI*’, ‘*Data Science and Research*’, ‘*Data Engineering*’, and ‘*Leadership and Management*’.
 This insight reveals that the ‘*Data Analysts*’ do not represent the most well-paid